 - To enable AES encryption, select Enable encryption check box, then specify the encryption algorithm and the encryption password

 To learn more about the AES encryption, refer to Advanced Encryption Standard specification.

-- To enable server side encryption, select Server Side Encryption check box.
+- To enable the server-side encryption, select the Server Side Encryption check box.

 Note that this feature is available only if you selected Amazon S3 as the cloud storage for your backup destination.

 Once the Server Side Encryption check box is selected, specify the access parameters:

 - Use the Amazon S3 Service master key.
 Select this option, to allow Amazon S3 to decrypt the data for anyone granted with the permissions to access this data in the cloud.